 The mother received antiretroviral therapy (ART) during pregnancy.

-The mother had good virologic control as shown by plasma HIV viral RNA of < 50 copies/mL near delivery.
+The mother had sustained virologic suppression as shown by plasma HIV viral RNA of < 50 copies/mL near delivery.

 There were no concerns about the mother's adherence to ART.

-Testing of infants at low risk is recommended at ages:
+Testing of infants at low risk is recommended at the following ages:

 14 to 21 days